GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 ## Design Rationale

 **How does the logic support the goal?**
-The main button is grey and disabled at first.
-It only becomes active when a hazard is clicked.
-This prevents accidental false alarms while walking.
+Our goal is to reduce mistakes under heavy time pressure.
+The logic ensures that the main button stays disabled and grey until a danger type is clicked.
+This prevents accidental false alarms inside a pocket while walking.

 **How does the behavior match the concept?**
 It follows a clear step-by-step flow: Select a hazard